 2. Becoming their loved one’s emotion coach, that is supporting their loved one to approach, process and manage stress, emotions and emotional pain, making symptoms unnecessary to cope;

-3. Facilitating relationship repair and healing possible wounds from the child and family’s past in order to help loved ones to let go of the weight of old injuries, and
+3. Facilitating therapeutic apologies and healing possible wounds from the child and family’s past in order to help loved ones to let go of the weight of old injuries, and

 4. Working through and resolving the fears and obstacles that surface in the caregiver during this challenging and novel journey.